-There on July 11, a draft of one-hundred twenty-seven re-enforcements - a second source cites one-hundred thirty - reported to duty.
-They had been the first to arrive following the events at Beaumont-Hamel but even with this additional man-power being...taken on strength..., the Regimental War Diarist has recorded that on the 14th of July, 1916, the 1st Battalion had still numbered only...11 officers and 260 rifles...after the holocaust of Beaumont-Hamel, just one-quarter of establishment battalion strength.
+There on July 11, a draft of one-hundred twenty-seven re-enforcements - a second source cites one-hundred thirty - had reported to duty.
+They had been the first to arrive following the events at Beaumont-Hamel but even with this additional man-power having arrived, the Regimental War Diary records that on the 14th of July, 1916, the 1st Battalion was still to number only...11 officers and 260 rifles...after the holocaust of Beaumont-Hamel, just one-quarter of establishment battalion strength.